Music and intelligence: Why music training, not passive listening, is the focus of recent interest

 How musical training shapes the brain

-Their brains react differently to sound.
 For instance, in one study, people who played musical instruments as children showed more robust brainstem responses to sound than did non-musicians (Skoe and Kraus 2012).

-Other studies have reported that kids assigned to receive musical training developed distinctive neural responses to music and speech -- evidence of more intense information processing that was linked with improvements in the discrimination of pitch and the segmentation of speech (Moreno et al 2009; Chobert et al 2012; François et al 2012).
+Other studies have reported that kids assigned to receive musical training developed distinctive neural responses to music and speech, evidence of more intense information processing that was linked with improvements in the discrimination of pitch and the segmentation of speech (Moreno et al 2009; Chobert et al 2012; François et al 2012).

-But it's not just a matter of differences in brain activity.
+And it's not just a matter of differences in brain activity.
 There are also differences in brain volume.